starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 ## Prerequisites
+> [!tip]
-New to Linux?
+> New to Linux?
 See our [Recommended Distributions](Tips-and-Tricks#recommended-distros) for a list of the distros most compatible with Star Citizen.

 1. Install wine following the [instructions for your distro](https://gitlab.winehq.org/wine/wine/-/wikis/Download).
 See the [WineHQ Main Page](https://www.winehq.org/) for current versions. **If your distro provides an up to date version of wine** (ie. Arch), you may install from its repos instead.
 2. Install winetricks 20240105-next or newer.
 Instructions are on the Winetricks [Github](https://github.com/Winetricks/winetricks/#installing)